 Click on a thumbnail image and it will enlarge.
 Please be patient the photos are large and may take a while to open.

-What makes this knives OK is the steel used.
+What makes these knives superb is the steel used.
 Many knives are made with inferior grades of stainless steel.
 “Stainless” is a large group of steel alloys – many entirely unsuitable for blade use.

 Grade 420 is capable of attaining good hardness, sharpness and wear resistance of all the stainless alloys.
 Its very high carbon content is responsible for these characteristics along with superior heat treatment.
 Of course this is also more expensive – you get what you pay for.

 A nice knife and well made and it looks striking.